femnad/stuff/README.md

 Lazily add [fish shell](https://github.com/fish-shell/fish-shell) abbreviations.
 Hardcodes the abbreviations file like a boss.

+### einy ###

+Add a host name to a group in [Ansible inventory file](http://docs.ansible.com/ansible/latest/intro_inventory.html#hosts-and-groups).
+Don't know if it'll work with default group, or at all.

 ### hazy ###

 Add a hostname for a host to the user's SSH configuration file.
 Tries really hard not to mess up with the existing file.
 But is it enough?